- 20 February 2019

 Four of the many benefits encountered by innovative companies are the followings

-Differentiate from Competitors: Most of the companies fit inside of a specific niche or industry.
-The problem is that the niches are rapidly overfilled.
+- Differentiate from Competitors: Most of the companies fit inside of a specific niche or industry.
+The problem is that niches can fill up rapidly.
 To be able to differentiate from the competitors, Innovation is the path to follow.
 Innovation will bring something unique to the customers and will hopefully allow a company to stand out from the crowd.

 Innovation is also a way for companies to deeply understand the needs of their customers and find solutions on how to address them.
 Changes should be used as a tool to satisfy customers and grow the company while leveraging on a transparent business model